wormhole-foundation/xdapp-book/src/development/portal/evm/tokenTransfer.md

 ```

-To transfer a token, first we have to *approve* the Token Bridge to be able to spend that Token on our behalf (so it can transfer tokens form our contract to tself).
-Make sure the `bridgeAmt` properly takes into account decimals for the ERC20 token.
+To transfer a token, first we have to *approve* the Token Bridge to be able to spend that token on our behalf (so it can transfer tokens form our contract to itself).
+Make sure the `bridgeAmt` properly accounts for decimals in the ERC20 token.

 ```js
 // Here we are approving and transfering 50 tokens.
 The ERC20 token we are transfering has 18 decimal places.